redis-developer/redis-om-node-skeleton-app/README.md

 So, the API is up.
 You can interact with it and explore a bit using Swagger.
 Just point your browser at http://localhost:8080 and start poking around.

 But, without any data, it's not that inspiring.
 No worries, I got you.
-In the `persons` folder I have created several JSON files with data ready to post to the API.
-You can copy the content of these files and `PUT` persons if you like (and you should) but easiest way to load all of this data is to run the `load-data.sh` script:
+In the `persons` folder, I have created several JSON files with data ready to post to the API.
+You can copy the contents of these files and `PUT` persons if you like (and you should) but it's easier to load all of this data at once by running the `load-data.sh` script:

     $ cd persons
     $ ./load-data.sh